 It sounds fictitious and fanciful, but rest assured these kinds of friends do exist!
 Don’t dismiss the idea of seeking the right type of friendships just because the toxicity is the commonality.
 Remember, you’re not seeking idealism or social status, you’re seeking genuinity and warmth.
 Take a gamble, and never, ever settle for anything less than what you deserve.

-Sometimes, you may even be the perpetrator yourself, coercing or guilt-tripping your peers into practicing unhealthy or unlawful activities.
+Sometimes, you may even be the perpetrator yourself, coercing or guilt-tripping your peers into practising unhealthy or unlawful activities.
 Seriously,

 DON'T. BE.
 THAT.
 PERSON.